I. Outlook

 - BitVM and Bitlayer Innovations

 Bitlayer introduced BitVM, a computational model that combines optimistic Rollup and Bitcoin's scripting capabilities, enabling fraud proofs on Bitcoin.
-This innovation allows for complex smart contracts to be implemented without changing Bitcoin's underlying structure, attracting projects such as decentralized exchanges (DEX) and AI-based protocols.
+This innovation allows for complex smart contracts to be implemented without altering Bitcoin's underlying structure, attracting projects such as decentralized exchanges (DEX) and AI-based protocols.

 - Union Bridge Protocol